Disability Documentation Guidelines

-DAR evaluates all documentation on a case-by-case basis.
-If the documentation is incomplete or inadequate to determine the extent of the disability or the rationale for the requested accommodation(s), DAR may request additional or updated documentation.
+DAR reviews all documentation on an individualized, case-by-case basis.
+If the materials submitted do not sufficiently establish the current functional impact of the disability or the rationale for the requested accommodations, DAR may request additional information.

 How do I submit documentation to DAR?

-Students can upload documentation as an attachment when they submit an accommodation request form.
-Documentation can also be sent to us via email (dar@reed.edu) or fax (503-517-5532).
-While we recommend that students submit their documentation in advance of their intake appointment, students may also bring a printed copy to their in-person appointment.
+We prefer that students upload their documentation as an attachment when they submit an accommodation request form.
+Documentation can also be sent to us via email at dar@reed.edu or fax at 503-517-5532.

 Will a 504 or IEP plan suffice as disability documentation?

-A record of accommodations awarded elsewhere (such as an IEP or 504 plan, or an accommodation letter from a previous institution) is a welcome supplement to a student’s disability documentation and can inform discussions about current accommodation needs.
-However, these records are likely insufficient documentation in-and-of-themselves.
+Sometimes, but not always.
+A record of accommodations awarded elsewhere (such as an IEP or 504 plan, or an accommodation letter from a previous institution) is a welcome supplement to a student’s disability documentation, and can inform discussions about current accommodation needs.
+However, depending on the information included in these records, they may be insufficient documentation in-and-of-themselves.

 How recent does my documentation need to be?